jorgefranconunes/tea/00README-developers.txt

 1. Fetch the source tree from the Subversion repository.

-Read the section "Guide to the Source Tree" below for more information on the layout.
+For more insight on the file layout, read the section "Guide to the Source Tree" below.

 2. Create the "Makefile.conf" file.